andreasBerre/monsterbutikken/README.md

 The _aggregate_ domain object should be able to recreate its state by reading supplied events.
 An aggreagate should be able to:
 * Create itself by accepting it's previously stored events and modify its internal state by replaying these.
 After the replay the aggregate should be in its current state.
-* Accept commands from the application service, validating these, and deriving appropriate events.
+* Accept commands from the application service, validate these, and deriving appropriate events.
 * Return a list of derived events to the application service.

 #### Events